liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/05-page-fragments-desktop-tools.markdown

   [OAuth 2](https://web.liferay.com/marketplace/-/mp/application/109571986)
   plugin in your portal instance for this command to work properly.

-- To create a `.zip` file that can be manually imported into @product@, run `npm run compress`.
+- To create a `.zip` file that can be manually imported into @sharepoint@, run `npm run compress`.

 With these tools at your disposal, you can more efficiently manage creating